 Attention Deficit Hyperactivity Disorder (ADHD) is most common among children, but it may continue into adulthood.
 Treatment for this condition often focuses on medicine and stimulants.
-Most people never consider natural supplements as an alternative.
+Most people never consider natural ADHD remedies.

-Some natural supplements do help with managing ADHD.
+Some natural ADHD supplements do help with managing the condition.
 They form the basis of conventional ADHD medicine.
 Following is an overview of natural supplement treatments for ADHD.

 Omega-3 fatty acids are abundant in docosahexaenoic acid (DHA), which is necessary for the brain’s health.
 People who have ADHD have low levels of DHA, so taking Omega-3 fatty acids helps.
 Omega-3 fatty acids are also rich in dopamine and serotonin, which are associated with happiness and relaxation.